MYX12/Project2_SecureS3/README.md

 - Good grasp of how to implement compliance and security monitoring in AWS
 - Experienced with automation pipelines and security response playbooks

-## TL;DR (Summary for Recruiters)

-> Designed and implemented an AWS security automation project focused on S3 data protection.
-Includes IAM tag-based control, audit logging with CloudTrail, alerting with CloudWatch + SNS, and automatic object recovery via Lambda and EventBridge.